-Appointed individuals from member institutions and organizations form the Council of UArctic.
-The Council functions as the member forum for consultation, cooperation and for the implementation of UArctic programs through the member institutions.
+Appointed individuals from member institutions and organizations form the Assembly of UArctic.
+The Assembly functions as the member forum for consultation, cooperation and for the implementation of UArctic programs through the member institutions.

 All members may participate in and lead the development and delivery of UArctic program activities.

-All members can appoint two persons to represent their institution on the Council of UArctic.
+All members can appoint two persons to represent their institution on the Assembly of UArctic.

-All members have equal rights of representation on the Council, with each member having one primary and one alternate Council representative.
-Each member is entitled to develop its own procedures for selecting its representatives on the Council.
-We recommend that all UArctic members have one primary and one alternate representative to ensure smooth communication.
+All members have equal rights of representation on the Assembly, with each member having one primary and one alternate representative.
+Each member is entitled to develop its own procedures for selecting its representatives on the Assembly.
+We recommend that all UArctic members appoint two representative to ensure smooth communications.

-The main role of a Council representative is to promote UArctic and its activities within their respective home institutions.
+The main role of an Assembly representative is to promote UArctic and its activities within their respective home institutions.
 Member representatives also have a responsibility to:

 - Identify the needs and potential for greater UArctic involvement;